raniamarhoni/CovidHelp/README.md

 ### Anyone can edit the post if they had the post_id
 I realised that if someone had the post_id they would be able to edit the post even through they are not logged in i changed this so you can only access that page if you are logged in

+### Post wasn't updating
+When updating a post not everything was getting updated as it wasn't being on the list to get updated

 ### Validators

 ## Deployment